rooch-network/rooch-book/docs/move-basics/comment.md

 # Comments

 Comments are a way to add notes or document your code.
 They are ignored by the compiler and don't result in the Move bytecode.
-You can use comments to explain what your code does, to add notes to yourself or other developers, to temporarily remove a part of your code, or to generate documentation.
-There are three types of comments in Move: line comment, block comment, and doc comment.
+You can use comments to explain what your code does, add notes to yourself or other developers, temporarily remove a part of your code, or generate documentation.
+There are three types of comments in Move: line comments, block comments, and doc comments.

-## Line comment
+## Line Comments

+Line comments start with `//` and comment out the rest of the line.
+Everything after `//` is ignored by the compiler.

 ```Move
 module book::comments_line {